2024 Schedule and Clinic Descriptions (Archive)

 Steve Meyer: “Evolution of a Design—Part II: Steam and Steel on the Monongahela River Line:” The Monongahela River Line is a prototypical replication of the Pennsylvania and Union railroads in Pittsburgh in 1926.
 The key industry served is the Duquesne Works of Carnegie Steel.
 Part II focuses on the history and function of this massive steel mill.
 The clinic explains how prototype structures and operations are reduced to HO scale.
 Design of the layout is substantially finished with construction starting soon.

-Jim Otto: Jordan Spreaders: Invented in 1890 by Oswald Jordan, the Jordan Spreader is one of the most versatile pieces of equipment used by railroads.
-The machine design has developed over the 134 years of existence, with new versions still being built.
-This seminar will cover all major variations of the prototype during its history, and available models in all scales.
+Jim Otto: Jordan Spreaders: Invented in 1890 by Oswald Jordan, the Jordan Spreader is one of the most versatile pieces of equipment.
+The machine design has developed over the 134 years with new versions still being built.
+Major variations of the prototype and available models in all scales.

 Jim Fellows: Modeling Pullmans used in New England: A brief history of the types of Pullman cars used, both heavyweight and lightweight, and a variety of methods to construct them in HO.